 Transportation in Lake Thunderbird State Park

-The roads at the park are well maintained and connect to all of the park’s main campgrounds.
-There may be RV restrictions on some of the smaller outlets, but you’ll have no issue getting to your site.
+The roads within the park are paved and well maintained and connect to all of the park’s main campgrounds.
+There may be RV restrictions on some of the smaller outlets, but you’ll have no issue getting to your campsite.

 Campgrounds and parking in Lake Thunderbird State Park